Cellular Nutrition: What is it & Why is it Important?

 Virtually all age-related diseases can be traced back to the negative effects of oxidative stress on your cells.
 Chronic, low-level inflammation is a relatively newly researched condition that attributes the majority of age-related illnesses to inflammation brought on by oxidative stress.

-Research indicates that oxidative stress causes an immune response by the body that can lead to inflammation, which can become chronic, and over time can lead to age-related cellular breakdown, illness, and even cancer.
+Research indicates that oxidative stress causes an immune response by the human body that can lead to inflammation, which can become chronic, and over time can lead to age-related cellular breakdown, illness, and even cancer.

 Oxidative stress in the cells is often responsible for conditions that make up metabolic syndrome.
 These are: